rpontes/ember_tester/README.md

 So, let's take the pie-in-the-sky route…

     rails new ember_tester -d postgresql

+If you're using the PostgreSQL database, create the role and give it access with the superuser flag...

+    createuser ember_tester -s

 Bewm.
 Rails.
 With PostgreSQL (Heroku friendly, but not necessary).